FAQS

 At this time, I do not offer sliding scale fees in order to maintain fairness and consistency for all clients.
 I do offer a complimentary 15-minute consultation so we can briefly discuss your needs and determine whether we are a good fit before scheduling.

-If you are seeking a reduced rate, working with a student intern or registered intern may be a better fit while still offering closely supervised, high-quality care.
+If you are seeking a reduced rate, working with a student intern may be a better fit while still offering closely supervised, high-quality care.

-Therapy with a student intern is available at a further reduced rate of $30 per session.
-Student interns are graduate-level clinicians completing their clinical training under close supervision.
-Student interns are unable to take any insurance plans.
+Therapy with a student intern is available at sliding scale rates not exceeding $45 for individual therapy and $65 for marriage, family, or couple's therapy Student interns are graduate-level clinicians completing their clinical training under close supervision.
+Student interns are unable to take any insurance plans, provide super bills, and you will not be able to count these sessions towards your deductible or out of pocket max.

 -